nguyenfilip/pa165-persistence/persistence-container/README.md

 **Task 07** Map the following fields: dateOfOpening, openTime,closeTime.
 The first one should store only date (e.g. 24-9-2014) and the former ones should store only the time information (e.g. 13:30:44)
 Run tests dateOfOpeningHasNoTime, openTimeAndCloseTimeHasNoDate

 **Task 08**  This task requires you to work with LoadStateTest.java.
 There is a comment in the eagerFetchTest that requires you to add a new assert.
-Add it.
+Firstly enable the test (@Test(enabled=true))and then add the assert.

 Run the test, you should get a assert Exception